 To impart the basic concepts of Management to Engineering Students for bring out an effective administrative talent in their workplace.

 UNIT - I: BASICS OF MANAGEMENT

-Management: Nature & Scope - Significance - Functions of Management - Levels of Management - Management Process - Roles and styles of Manager - Managerial skills - Evolution of Management thoughts: Scientific Theory of Management - Administrative Theory of Management - Hawthorne Experiment - Modern Approach - Management vs. Administration - Managers vs. Entrepreneurs - case studies.
+Management: Nature & Scope - Significance - Functions of Management - Levels of of Management - Hawthorne Experiment - Modern Approach - Management vs. Administration